lempere/openseadragon-annotations/test/README.md

 ## Using the test.html

-- Copy openseadragon.js and openseadragon.js.map to dist/
-- Copy openseadragon and openseadragon-annotation images to dist/img/
-- compile openseadragon-annotation with webpack
+- compile openseadragon-annotations with `npm start` or `npm run build`
+- open in browser